 - Proxy (NGINX) - To simplify the deployment and usage of the Budibase platform we route all requests through a proxy engine which sits at the front of the Budibase architecture.
 No service is communicated with directly, this also allows us to load balance the services as the system grows if necessary.

 This architecture will look the same no matter the method of self hosting, all of the above services are required for Budibase to function.

-Another core element of Budibase which hasn't been discussed yet is the builder, in the Budibase architecture the builder, downloaded here, is where you will make your web apps.
-This is an Electron based desktop app which will communicate with the Budibase platform (Cloud or self hosted) to deploy your app once it is finished.
-Its comprised of two main components:
+Another core element of Budibase that hasn't been discussed yet is the builder, in the Budibase architecture the builder, downloaded here, is where you will make your web apps.
+This is an Electron based desktop app that will communicate with the Budibase platform (Cloud or self-hosted) to deploy your app once it is finished.
+It's comprised of two main components:

-Client library - at the core of every web app you make is the Budibase client, this is a svelte app which is moulded into your app at runtime, using the information you provide in the builder.
+- Client library - at the core of every web app you make is the Budibase client, this is a svelte app that is molded into your app at runtime, using the information you provide in the builder.

 Lastly the most important component of Budibase, the apps you make!
 Each Budibase app is made up of a few core libraries:

-Hopefully this overview has explained a bit about how the Budibase platform works, from the builder to your deployed web apps.
+Hopefully, this overview has explained how the Budibase platform works, from the builder to your deployed web apps.